 Nearly 14 million Germans use the Deutschlandticket for unlimited regional transit.
 But getting it into Apple Wallet is frustratingly inconsistent.
-Some providers support it, others promise it's "coming soon" (and have for years), and some require monthly manual downloads.
+Some providers support it, others promise it is "coming soon" (and have for years), and some require monthly manual downloads.

 The Deutschlandticket Apple Wallet Situation